 Dunajec River Gorge

-Many of our walking holidays in Poland dive into Dunajec, a river gorge that runs through the Pieniny Mountains in the south of the country and the north of Slovakia.
-A spectacular day out in both summer and winter, you can walk along the 200m high cliffs of the canyon on both the Polish and Slovakian side, the latter being protected by Pieniny National Park and accessible by a pedestrian border bridge.
+Dive into Dunajec, a river gorge that runs through the Pieniny Mountains in the south of the country and the north of Slovakia.
+Walk along the 200m high cliffs of the canyon on both the Polish and Slovakian side, the latter being protected by Pieniny National Park and accessible by a pedestrian border bridge.
 Most tourists explore the river itself on a traditional, decorated wooden raft, guided by boatmen, many of whom have navigated these waters for years.

 All of our Poland tours start in Kraków due its proximity to the Carpathian Mountains.
 The Old Town, Wawel Royal Castle and Jewish Quarter Kazimierz are all high on visitors’ lists, as well as the very cool cultural scene.
 This ranges from top notch opera, theatre and galleries, such as the Bunkier and MOCAK Museums of Contemporary Art.
 Check out Forum Przestrzenie, a former concrete Soviet hotel converted into a hipster food and bar scene.
 In total contrast, we also recommend travellers visit the nearby Auschwitz-Birkenau Memorial and Museum.
 In the words of the Museum, “One cannot understand the modern world without a thorough knowledge of the history of the Nazi German concentration camp, Auschwitz.”